 11.1 If agreed the Policy will be displayed on the TRDC website and will be published via TRDC social media platforms.
+Officers will also inform all those consulted that the Policy has come into force.

 12 Risk and Health & Safety Implications